 Demonstrates competencies in IV initiation and management.

-Minimum Position Qualifications:
+Minimum Position Requirements:

-Coursework/Training - other training as specific to unit requirements.
+Coursework/Training - Other training as specific to unit requirements.

-Environmental Orientation within 30 days of hire.
+Coursework/Training - Environmental Orientation within 30 days of hire.

 Coursework/Training - General RN competency within 30 days of hire.

-Coursework/Training - Post-Partum competency within 90 days of hire.
+Post-Partum competency within 90 days of hire.

 Current California Registered Nurse License by evidence of Primary Source Verification.